noec764/erpnext/docs/dooks/customize-dooks/articles/field-types.md

 - Column Break

-Since Dooks has multiple column layout, using Column Breaks, you can divide set of fields side-by-side.
+Since Dokie has multiple column layout, using Column Breaks, you can divide set of fields side-by-side.

 - Currency